kubernetes/website/docs/concepts/policy/pod-security-policy.md

 ## Enabling Pod Security Policies

-Pod security policy control is implemented as an optional [admission controller](/docs/admin/admission-controllers/#podsecuritypolicy).
+Pod security policy control is implemented as an optional (but recommended) [admission controller](/docs/admin/admission-controllers/#podsecuritypolicy).
 PodSecurityPolicies are enforced by [enabling the admission controller](/docs/admin/admission-controllers/#how-do-i-turn-on-an-admission-control-plug-in),